mixxxdj/manual/source/chapters/library.rst

 .. note:: If the search input field has focus, the Mixxx keyboard shortcuts are
           disabled, see :ref:`control-keyboard`.

+.. note:: The :guilabel:`Computer` and :guilabel:`Recording` views currently only
+          support simple case-insensitive filtering.

 Using search operators
 ----------------------